 Imbak Canyon Research Application

 Sabah Forestry Department Approval

 If you plan to access Sabah Forestry Department (SFD) areas, then you must obtain an additional approval letter.
 SEARRP will mediate the letter request.
-In order to obtain the letter send an email to Adrian Karolus with a bullet point list of: your name, project title, place of access and duration of access.
-Also, attach a copy of your research proposal.
+In order to obtain the letter send an email to Adrian Karolus with a bullet point list of: your name, project title, place of access and duration of access and your local collaborators details.
+Also, attach a copy of your research proposal and SEARRP membership letter.
 SEARRP will request an SFD approval letter for you, which you will usually receive from us within 10 days.

 You may need to apply for additional authorizations (e.g. if you are accessing certain oil palm plantations).
 Please see a fairly comprehensive list on the Sabah Biodiversity Centre website.
 For anyone accessing Wilmar estates, there are new additional protocols.
 Please contact Adrian Karolus or Agnes Agama for more information.

 Apply for an access license from the SaBC.
 The application can be made concurrently with the DVMC/MBMC application, but the approval from DVMC, MBMC or SFD are required to complete the SaBC application.
 If you need to export biological specimens for further analyses, you’ll need an export license as well.
 The process begins by applying through the online form found here.
 If you have questions regarding the SaBC application process, please contact application support (Ms. Ken Khamis).

 Upon arrival in Sabah (usually on a 3-month tourist visa), expect to spend 3-5 days collecting, filling out, and submitting immigration forms.
 This process involves visiting each of the government organisations necessary.
 Make sure you also arrange a meeting with your local collaborator before starting your research.